taxpayer/outliner-extension/README.md

 The listed services do not support and/or told me to create and/or told me also not to create this extension in any way, I did it for fun!

 ## History

+### Version 3.1 `[29-Apr-2022]`
+Let's go bullet points this time:

+- Added Print Friendly reading service!
+- A friend of mine, Linux user, showed me a screnshot of the dialog which didn't rendered correctly the Segoe UI font.
+So, as a tribute to him, I changed it to the Ubuntu font, loading it from Google Fonts.
+- Fixed options saving and loading.
+Async stuff always plays a trick on programmers.

 ### Version 3.0 `[15-Apr-2022]`
 Yes, a new version to celebrate a great improvement.
 From now on, this extension officially has: